 - Resorts may also contain high pollution levels, increasing the risk of illness and even death.

 - Some dolphin sea pens may even harm the local marine environment - a result of dolphin waste contributing to excessive algal growth.

 - In captivity, dolphins cannot escape from human swimmers when they do not want to interact with them.

 - Interactions with swimmers can lead to heightened stress and anxiety, which is often managed through medication in captivity.

 - Dolphins are at risk of collisions with swimmers and other dolphins; and fingernails and jewelry can damage their delicate skin.

 - Dolphins are large and powerful, and entering the water with them can be frightening for swimmers.

 - Many people report a feeling of disappointment after a dolphin encounter or swim-with activity, as the experience is far from the natural wildlife encounter they were looking for.

 Swimming with wild whales or dolphins – the alternative?

-In the United States, feeding and/or harassing dolphins in the wild is illegal and harmful.
+In many countries, feeding and/or harassing dolphins in the wild is illegal and harmful.
 While many people love the idea of swimming with wild dolphins, it is very difficult to ensure that it is not an intrusive or stressful experience for the dolphins involved.
 In some locations, dolphins are repeatedly disturbed by boats dropping swimmers in the water next to them and it has been documented that dolphins will leave their usual homes in favor of quieter areas.
 Disruption to feeding, resting, nursing and other behavior may have a long-term impact on the health and wellbeing of individual dolphins and populations.